HorkosFR/HorkosAPI/README.md

 The core API and backend services for the Horkos platform.
 Horkos is a citizen-led initiative dedicated to centralizing, archiving, and tracking public political data and transparency metrics.

+Visit the website at https://horkos.fr

+Join us on Discord at https://discord.gg/uYc3u99hpX

 ## Getting Started

 1. Copy env file: